anyapages/tic-tac-toe-app/README.md

 ## Tasks:

 - Display the next player to play (Player X or Player O).
 This should show which player's turn it is.
 It should be updated every time a player selects a square
-- Update the color of the mark based on the player's turn. "✘" should be red, and "O" should be green.
+- Update the color of the mark based on the player's turn.
+"X" should be red, and "O" should be green.

 At the end, the game should look like the following: